 Access to your school, college, or work's network may be limited geographically, and many institutions formally or informally implement VPNs to allows users to access intranets or other data repositories.
 This is usually done through the use a static IP, something the best business VPN will offer.

-However, we've also heard stories of students moving back home – to Canada from the US, for example – after their universities began isolated, online tuition.
-That sounds great, but some students were unable to access their school's networks from outside the country, while others found that their location breached some kind of regulation.
+However, we've also heard stories of students moving back home – to Canada from the US, for example – and ending up unable to access their school's networks from outside the country, while others found that their location breached some kind of regulation.

-By using VPNs, these students were able to essentially have their cake and eat it – they could complete their studies while also living where they wanted to live during the COVID-19 pandemic.
+By using VPNs, in this age of remote learning these students were able to essentially have their cake and eat it – they could complete their studies while also living where they wanted to.
 If this sounds like you, we'd check out a VPN straight away.

 - Apple users should check out the best Mac VPN options